Temple Drake

 Temple Drake is a fictional character created by William Faulkner.
 She appears in the novels Sanctuary (1931) and Requiem for a Nun (1951).
 The 1962 play Requiem for a Nun and the films The Story of Temple Drake (1933) and Sanctuary (1961) also feature the character.
 In the two films she is played, respectively, by Miriam Hopkins and Lee Remick.
+She is played by Sarah Miles in the 1975 TV movie.

 Plot

 In the first novel, she is a University of Mississippi student who is kidnapped and raped by Popeye, a criminal.
 Corrupted by her experience in a house of prostitution, she lies in a court, resulting in an innocent man being lynched for a murder.
 In the second novel, she plans on leaving her family and going back to a criminal lifestyle until her maid kills her child to return her mind to clarity.
 In the first film, Temple tells the truth on the witness stand and reveals her sordid past.
 The second film uses elements of both novels, but in that film she does not attend a court hearing.